-The rivastigmine patch is a prescription drug that is used for treating dementia in people with mild to moderate Alzheimer's or Parkinson's disease.
+The rivastigmine patch is a prescription drug that is used for treating dementia in people with Alzheimer's or Parkinson's disease.
 It is applied to the skin once daily, usually on the upper or lower back, upper arms, or chest.
 Potential side effects include diarrhea, nausea, and vomiting.
 The rivastigmine patch cannot cure dementia, but may help improve cognitive function.

 (Click What Is the Rivastigmine Patch Used For? for more information, including possible off-label uses.)

 As with any medicine, side effects are possible with the rivastigmine patch.
 However, not everyone who uses the medication will experience side effects.
 In fact, many people tolerate it quite well.
 If side effects do occur, they are often minor and either require no treatment or can be treated easily by you or your healthcare provider.

 Common side effects of the rivastigmine patch include but are not limited to:

 (Click Side Effects of the Rivastigmine Patch to learn more, including potentially serious side effects that you should report immediately to your healthcare provider.)